Offboarding checklist for structured exit management

 Conveniently, an offboarding checklist is created in the form of checkboxes.
 These can simply be ticked off as soon as a task has been completed.
 Supervisors and HR managers can see at a glance which activities have already been completed and which are still outstanding.

 The offboarding checklist consists of numerous tasks, most of which can be applied to all companies.
-Other tasks need to be completed specifically for individual companies.
+Other tasks must be added specifically for individual companies.
 It is helpful to group tasks according to individual offboarding phases.
-This provides more clarity and gives information about the current priority, so that those involved can always concentrate on the most important tasks in the stressful daily routine.
+This ensures greater clarity and provides information about the current priority, so that those involved can always concentrate on the important tasks in stressful everyday life.

 Template for your offboarding checklist